Sakoku Edict of 1635: Enforcement

 As a way of enforcing the edict, investigation methods such as the anti-Christian inquisition were established to expose those still practicing Catholicism.
 The fumi-e ceremony was considered yet another way of detecting a Christian; to reveal any individual that was still loyal to the Christian faith, a picture resembling that of Jesus or Mary was placed on the floor of a pagoda, and everyone within the building was required to step on it.
 If any hesitation was visible, or any reluctance was detected, that individual was automatically suspect and subject to investigation.

 Monetary rewards were also offered to anyone who had information regarding the violation of the edict.
 Anyone suspect of disregarding the decree would undergo a thorough investigation, and punishment usually followed.
 The allowance of ships was strictly regulated; only specific vessels were permitted to enter Japan, and merchants had to obtain special licenses to trade.
 Although trade was not cut off completely, it was very rare.
 To discourage those from embracing anything even remotely related to Europe, the Tokugawa punished any offenders that happened to surface.
 Many were publicly tortured, and often faced the death penalty as a result of their practices.

 After the Edict

 Following the precedence of this seclusion edict, others followed in its footsteps.
 One example is the edict detailing the Exclusion of the Portuguese in 1639.
-This isolationist policy would continue to thrive until 1854, over two hundred years later, when Commodore Matthew Perry from the Americas embraced Japan at the Convention of Kanagawa (Nichibei Washin Jōyaku, 日米和親条約).
+This isolationist policy would continue to thrive until 1854, over two hundred years later, when Commodore Matthew Perry from the Americas compelled Japan at the Convention of Kanagawa (Nichibei Washin Jōyaku, 日米和親条約).
 Although the isolationist policy was not willingly given up, on July 29, 1858, Japan and the United States signed the Treaty of Amity and Commerce (Nichibei Shūkō Tsūshō Jōyaku, 日米修好通商条約), also known as the Harris Treaty.
 The signing of this document opened numerous trade ports in areas such as Edo, Kobe, Nagasaki, Niigata and Yokohama along Japan’s coast.